kantord/terminal-tones/packages/template-kitty/README.md

 - `renderKittyTheme(scheme, opts?) => Array<{ filename, content }>`
   - Returns an array of files to write.
 Currently a single `current-theme.conf`.
 - `applyKittyTheme(targetDir, files) => Promise<{ applied, tried, error? }>`
-  - Asks the running kitty instance to `load-config` via remote control.
+  - Uses Kitty remote control to run `set-colors --all -c <file>`.
 Returns whether it applied and which commands were tried.

 ## CLI usage